Rio Preisner: Biography

 Rio Preisner was born in the eastern town of Mukačevo (presently in Ukraine).
 In his childhood, he was exposed to a multicultural environment of Czech, Slovak, German, Ukrainian, Hungarian and Jewish communities.
 He spent his adolescence growing up in Prague under the shadow of the Nazi protectorate.

 He graduated from high school (receiving his maturita) in 1944, when he was drafted to work in the Českomoravská-Kolben-Daněk factory in Prague, building Panzer tanks.
-At the end of the war he studied in the German and English Departments of Charles University in Prague, obtaining his doctorate in 1950 with a dissertation on Franz Werfel.
-For the next year, he taught in the German Department of Charles University, and worked as a literary translator for the Mladá fronta and Státní nakladatelství krásné literature publishing houses.
+At the end of the war, he studied in the German and English Departments of Charles University in Prague, obtaining his doctorate in 1950 with a dissertation on Franz Werfel.
+For the next year, he taught in the German Department of Charles University, and worked as a literary translator for the Mladá fronta and Státní nakladatelství krásné literatury publishing houses.

 One month after his marriage to the art historian Olga Wittová in 1952, Preisner was arrested and sentenced to hard labour in a Stalinist labor camp.
 He had no idea as to the length of his sentence.
 "It was rumoured that I was to be sent to Siberia," he once said.
-"Only Stalin's death, and the following thaw, averted this fate."
-His imprisonment lasted from October 1, 1952 to November 28, 1954.
+"Only Stalin's death and the following thaw averted this fate."
+His imprisonment lasted from October 1, 1952, to November 28, 1954.

 Upon his return to Prague, he taught German in the Státní jazyková škola (State Academy of Languages) until 1965.
-He also worked as a free-lance translator, and lent his hand in attempts at reforming the Československá strana lidová (Czechoslovak People's Party).
+He also worked as a freelance translator and lent his hand in attempts at reforming the Československá strana lidová (Czechoslovak People's Party).
 In 1968, he won the Mladá fronta newspaper's literary prize for his Kafkaesque novel Kapiláry.

 That same year, after the Warsaw Pact's squelching of the Prague Spring, he, his wife Olga, and their daughter Ruth left Prague for exile, first in Vienna, and later, from 1969, in the USA.
-The overwhelmingly positive response in Europe to the German edition of his critical work on Nestroy was the effectual cause of his being offered a professorship at Pennsylvania State University.
+The overwhelmingly positive response in Europe to the German edition of his critical work on Nestroy was the effective cause of his being offered a professorship at Pennsylvania State University.

 From 1969 to his retirement in 1992, Preisner was Professor of German literature at Penn State in University Park, Pennsylvania.
-There, he taught both graduate and undergraduate students, and directed many MA and PhD theses in German, Czech, and Comparative Literature.
+There, he taught both graduate and undergraduate students and directed many MA and PhD theses in German, Czech, and Comparative Literature.
 After his retirement, he and his wife moved to the Pittsburgh area, where he continued to write.
-His works, banned for some two decades, were again being published in the Czech Republic, and received with critical acclaim.
+His works, banned for some two decades, were again being published in the Czech Republic and received with critical acclaim.

 Preisner belonged to the Svaz československých spisovatelů (Czechoslovak Writers' Union), the PEN-Club (Vienna), and the European Academy of Sciences and Arts.
 He was also named Fellow of the Institute for the Arts and Humanities at Penn State.
 In 2000, President Václav Havel awarded him the "Za zásluhy" medal ("For Meritorious Service") in the field of culture and scholarship.

 Preisner died on August 2, 2007 in Indianola, Pennsylvania.